cx_Oracle Release Notes¶

 - Added repr() methods to provide something a little more useful than the standard type name and memory address.

-- Added keyword argument support to the functions that imply such in the documentation as requested by Harald Armin Massa.
+- Added keyword parameter support to the functions that imply such in the documentation as requested by Harald Armin Massa.

-- Treat an empty dictionary passed through to cursor.execute() as keyword arguments the same as if no keyword arguments were specified at all, as requested by Fabien Grumelard.
+- Treat an empty dictionary passed through to cursor.execute() as keyword parameters the same as if no keyword parameters were specified at all, as requested by Fabien Grumelard.

 - Fixed memory leak when a LOB read would fail.